Solutions for parents to help fully cover a child's university living costs

 A key part of maximising returns on your investments is to make sure you don’t pay more tax than you need to on your returns.
-Taking advantage of your annual ISA allowance (£20,000 for the current tax year), protects any growth from income and capital gains tax.
+Taking advantage of your annual ISA allowance (£20,000 for the current tax year), protects any growth from UK Income Tax and Capital Gains Tax.

 The ability to access pensions from age 55 gives many parents another option when it comes to helping their children through university.
 For every £80 paid into a pension, the Government will add another £20.

-Any growth is free from income and capital gains tax and when you want to take money out, up to 25% of the fund can then be taken as a tax free lump sum.
+Any growth is free from UK Income Tax and Capital Gains Tax and when you want to take money out, up to 25% of the fund can then be taken as a tax free lump sum.

 How grandparents can help

 The added benefit of making gifts to grandchildren in this way is that it can help reduce any potential Inheritance Tax (IHT) liability.
 Up to £3,000 can be given away each tax year free of IHT.
 Any regular gifts may also be free of IHT if they are made from income (not capital) and don’t impact on your normal standard of living.
-Most other gifts will be free of IHT if you survive for seven years.
+Most other gifts will be free of IHT if you survive for seven years after making them.

 Discover your options

-The right investment choice for you will depend on your circumstances, how long until your child starts university and your attitude to risk when it comes to investments.
+The right investment choice for you will depend on your circumstances, how long it is until your child starts university and your attitude to risk when it comes to investments.

 Your NFU Mutual Financial Adviser can explain the options and help you make the right decisions.